xoriors/course-rust/docs/mentors.md

-# For the teachers to follow
+# For the mentors to follow

 ## Course setup